COVID-19 and your new baby

 Can I have visitors after the baby comes home?

 Follow the latest government advice on visitors to your home.
-Not everyone shows signs or symptoms of COVID-19, so keep 6 feet apart from visitors to keep your baby and yourself safe.
+Not everyone shows signs or symptoms of COVID-19.

 What about the baptism?